top of page

 As the Amazing Maurice said, it was just a story about people and rats.
 And the difficult part of it was deciding who the people were, and who were the rats.

 Maurice the cat and a band of rats, all of whom have learned to speak, have teamed up with Kevin, a stupid-looking kid, in the perfect moneymaking scam.
-The educated rodents move into town and busy themselves stealing food and widdling on things.
+The educated rodents move into town and busy themselves stealing food and widdling with things.
 When the townsfolk have had enough, they naturally hire the piper and his cat who have conveniently arrived on the scene.

 Positives

 This was my first foray into Terry Pratchett's YA books.
 And I had convinced myself that as it was aimed at a younger audience it wouldn't be 'as good' as his other novels.
+Still, written by Terry Pratchett which makes it leaps and bounds above some of the children's books I was forced to read as a child.
+But still for children.

 However, I was pleasantly surprised!
 I can't think of many other Discworld novels which chilled me quite so much.
 This is an amazingly dark and sinister book, the horror being far more physical than the existential concerns he tackles in his adult novels.